kilianpaquier/craft/README.md

 no_goreleaser: true | false

 # whether to generate a Makefile with useful commands (optional)
-# this option is automatically disabled when working with nodejs plugin
+# this option is automatically disabled when working with nodejs generation
 no_makefile: true | false
 ```